 I can’t believe I had never heard of this series until recently.
 I just happened across it when I was perusing the book store one night.
 I already had an arm load of books for Christmas presents, and the first two of this series were in paperback, right at eye level, so I had to grab them.
 Right?

 I love James Patterson books and am always a fan of YA.
 I like so many things about this book.
 I love the NYC setting.

 The cast of characters is fantastic and eccentric.
 Tandy is right up my alley.
 She’s quirky and intelligent and OCD and loves solving crimes.
 Matty is the beloved athlete.
 Harry is Tandy’s twin and the calmest, laid back, and most emotional of the Angel children.
 And then there’s Hugo.
 Hugo is fantastic.
 He is a little on the wild side.
 He’s kind of like a bull in a China shop.
 Just love him.
 The family dynamic here is very interesting.
 They have all the money and prestige in the world, but a family bond really isn’t there.
 There are things called Big Chops that are used as punishment.
 Very interesting, indeed.

 I love the mystery and trying to find out what happened to the elder Angels.
 As with most James Patterson books, this was a very quick read.
 It kept me turning the pages.
 And although I’m not usually a fan of leaving strings untied at the end of books, I didn’t mind it with this one.
 I knew there was more coming, and I had the book on my shelf just waiting for me to pick it up.

 I am loving this series… currently halfway through the second book.

-I give The Revealed 4 out of 5 bookmarks.
+I give Confessions of a Murder Suspect 5 out of 5 bookmarks.